-

 7. When you are done or need to stop and take a break, make sure you save your hard work!

-Copy Timing
+Copy All Timing

 Copies start and end times from the reference subtitles (left panel) and applies them to the subtitles you are editing (middle panel).
-For example, if you have a subtitle set that is synced correctly for a video, you may want to use the same timing for translations into other languages or for a later revision of the same language to spare the pain of syncing it manually.
+For example, if you have a subtitle set that is synced correctly for a video, you may want to use the same timing for translations into other languages or for a later revision of the same language to spare the pain of syncing the translated subtitles manually.
 You can easily copy existing timing from one subtitle set to another or from one revision to another.

-"Copy Timing" command does exactly what its name says - it copies start and end times from line 1 of the source (reference) subtitle set to line 1 of the target set, line 2 of source set to line 2 of target set, and so on, until the last line of the source set or the last line in the target set (whatever comes first).
+The Copy all timing command does exactly what its name says.
+It copies the start and end times from line 1 of the source (reference) subtitle set to line 1 of the target set, line 2 of source set to line 2 of target set, and so on, until the last line of the source set or the last line in the target set (whichever comes first).

 You can find this feature particularly useful if you have uploaded an untimed translation from a TXT file, or if you need to correct a translation after the transcript for the video was changed.